borayergn/borayergn/README.md

 ### Hi there I am Boray👋

-▪ I'm a Software Engineering student at Atılım University .
+▪ I'm a Software Engineering student at Atılım University and Information Management Systems student at Anadolu University.

 ▪ Currently looking for internships.